 Now that the typical shadowy subterranean origins of the Gold Confiscation Hydra have been exposed to the unforgiving rays of sunlight, I would like to briefly discuss the vast differences between the gold environment in 1933 and today, the lethal chain of financial world events in a neo-gold confiscation that would ultimately shatter the fragile fiat US dollar, and the enormously dangerous socio-political implications of such a course of action by a future American tyrant.

 As one of those nerdy students of history who can think of few greater pleasures than curling up in front of a crackling fireplace with snow roaring outside and devouring an old book, I have spent untold hours reading about the 1920s and 1930s.
-Folks who have suffered through other essays that I have hammered out certainly know that my investment interests and intellectual pursuits extend far beyond the world of gold.
+Folks who have suffered through other

 The general and gold environments of 1933 were light-years away from what we live in today.